Rezix93/myStuff/LTTNG/spark-example/lttng trace analyse.md

 Understanding the distinction between Drivers and Executors is crucial in optimizing and debugging Spark applications, as it affects how tasks are distributed and executed across the cluster.

+Spark Unable to load native-hadoop library for your platform